-How will mining impact the environment of the swamp?
+Impact on the environment of the swamp

 There are conflicting reports around the potential short-term and long-term environmental impact of the mine.
 Twin Pine’s scientists disagree with those from US Fish and Wildlife Service and many years of peer-reviewed research.
 The science community in Georgia published an open letter about the extent of the temporary and permanent change to the Okefenokee.